Open Agriculture

 Open Agriculture is a peer-reviewed open access scientific journal covering research on all aspects of agriculture, horticulture, plant science, soil science, food science, and related topics.
 Occasionally, the journal publishes special issues on a specific topic.
-It is published by De Gruyter and the editors-in-chief are Hans Rudolf Herren (Millenium Institute) and Vijay P. Singh (Texas A&M University).
+It is published by De Gruyter and the editors-in-chief are Hans Rudolf Herren (Millennium Institute) and Vijay P. Singh (Texas A&M University).

 Abstracting and indexing

 The journals is abstracted and indexed in: